hlnajz/chic/README.md

 - [License](#license)

 ## Introduction
-Chic is a WordPress-based CMS project designed for clothing stores.
+labbaalli Clothing is a WordPress-based CMS project designed for clothing stores.
 It provides a user-friendly interface for managing products, orders, and customers, allowing store owners to easily set up and manage their online clothing store.

 ## Features
 - Responsive design